salva-olacua/salva-olacua/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
-React.js
+- 🔭 I’m currently working on: React.js
-- 🌱 I’m currently learning ...
-Next.js
+- 🌱 I’m currently learning: Next.js
-- 👯 I’m looking to collaborate on ...
-React Front End
+- 👯 I’m looking to collaborate on: React Front End
-- 💬 Ask me about ...
+- 💬 Ask me about: anime
-- 📫 How to reach me: ...
+- 📫 How to reach me: salvaolacua@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to play chess

 SOME OF TECHNOLOGIES I USE